JoinColony/coding-challenge-events-list/README.md

 - Padding left, right: `20`px
 - Background: `white`
 - Border-radius: `6`px
-- Background Hover State: _should be existent, but it's up to you on what color / effect you choose to apply to it_
+- Background Hover State: _should be existent, but it's up to you what color / effect you choose to apply to it_

 **Avatar**
 - Width, Height: `37`px